Carl Edwards: 2012: Third winless season

-2013
+2013: Rebound season

 In the 2013 Daytona 500, Edwards was caught in a crash in turn one after Trevor Bayne slid, and Edwards was sent into the wall.
-Edwards led the most laps the following week at Phoenix and prevailed late, the second time he broke a 70-race winless streak at the short track.
+Edwards led the most laps the following week at Phoenix and prevailed late, the second time he broke a seventy-race winless streak at the short track.

-On July 6, 2013, at the 2013 Coke Zero 400 he had a good run until turn 2 on the last lap.
+On July 6, 2013, at the 2013 Coke Zero 400, Edwards had the potential to win until turn 2 on the last lap.
 He got pushed up the track by Marcos Ambrose and created a mini-pileup, putting Edwards at the end of the lead lap.
 The caution did not fly.
-The next week, he was 11th most of the day and finished eighth at the 2013 Camping World RV Sales 301.
+The next week, he was eleventh most of the day and finished eighth at the 2013 Camping World RV Sales 301.

 Edwards won his second race of the year at Richmond in September, assuming the lead on a cycle of pit stops and holding off Kurt Busch in the last laps, earning him an additional three points for Chase seeding.
-Edwards' win however caused controversy as it was discovered that Edwards jumped in front of leader Paul Menard on a restart to take the lead for the final time; an action that NASCAR gave penalties for in the past.
+Edwards' win, however, caused controversy as it was discovered that Edwards jumped in front of the leader Paul Menard on a restart to take the lead for the final time; an action that NASCAR had given penalties for in the past.
 Following the controversy, NASCAR changed the rules to permit anybody to beat the leader to the start-finish line as long as they accelerate past the restart line first.

-Though Edwards finished 11th at Chicago and ninth at New Hampshire to start the Chase, his Chase chances were ended with a 35th-place finish at Dover caused by an ill-handling car.
-He then had a fifth-place finish at Kansas, a 10th-place finish at Charlotte, a 17th-place finish at Talladega, and a 12th-place finish at Martinsville.
-At Texas, Edwards started on pole and battled Jimmie Johnson for the lead on several restarts, before his engine blew up and he finished 37th.
-At Phoenix, Edwards and Johnson nearly wrecked each other in turn 1 mid-race but both cars continued on.
+Though Edwards finished eleventh at Chicago and ninth at New Hampshire to start the Chase, his Chase chances were ended with a 35th-place finish at Dover, caused by an ill-handling car.
+He then had a fifth-place finish at Kansas, a tenth-place finish at Charlotte, a seventeenth-place finish at Talladega, and a twelfth-place finish at Martinsville.
+At Texas, Edwards started on the pole and battled Jimmie Johnson for the lead on several restarts, before his engine blew up and he finished 37th.
+At Phoenix, Edwards and Johnson nearly wrecked each other in turn 1 mid-race, but both cars continued on.
 Edwards ran out of gas with two laps left leading.
 Edwards finished 21st.
-He ended the season with a 12th-place finish at Homestead, and a 13th-place finish in the final points standings.
+He ended the season with a twelfth-place finish at Homestead and a thirteenth-place finish in the final points standings.